ngordon68/FoodStoreApp/README.md

 - Test code to find any inconsistencies

+# 01 OverView
-# 01OverView The Food store app was made back in the foundations program at the Apple Developer Academy which lasted for a month.
+The Food store app was made back in the foundations program at the Apple Developer Academy which lasted for a month.
 Me and 2 other teammmates design the page layouts, colorscheme, and intended functionality we wanted our app to do.
 Below is the user flow from beginning to end of the app.
 The boggest challenge for this project was learning about classes and observables objects.
 Everything revolved around making a food object class  for both inventory and appending those items to the user cart for checkout.

 <img width="374" alt="Catalog" src="https://user-images.githubusercontent.com/102773701/206812463-f7c2bbd5-275f-43ee-bf19-ff5f00e77472.png"> <img width="301" alt="CheckoutView" src="https://user-images.githubusercontent.com/102773701/206812474-1ff16d42-1f62-455d-bac2-b1447037b567.png"> <img width="300" alt="Screenshot 2022-12-09 at 6 33 12 PM" src="https://user-images.githubusercontent.com/102773701/206812559-119e165a-633a-4194-b1a6-28149ca02d31.png"> <img width="311" alt="EndView" src="https://user-images.githubusercontent.com/102773701/206812619-28ae9b60-4265-4c7b-a830-204e9bea0589.png">